secretstartups/handbook/customer-success/professional-services-engineering/professional-services-operations/index.html.md

 #### Constuling Project Health Reports

+Health Reports provide a weekly snap shot status to PS Management on the overall project status, and rolled up to executives.
+The report includes a Red, Yellow and Green indicator along with a section to update on overall status, schedule, scope, budget, client.
 Health reports should be filled out by the project lead or project manager by Thursday of week each by EOD for the projects that are in the Active project status.

 * Overall Project Status:
    * Two to three lines describing the overall project status, includes pro/ cons/ blockers